 How to Do a Category Analysis to Bring Online Products Into Physical Retail

-You already know that the best path forward is going omnichannel.
+By now, you should already know that the best path forward is going omnichannel.
 Relying solely on Amazon or DTC eventually leads to margin compression, rising CAC, and platform dependency.
+On those platforms, you are a market taker, not a market maker.
+Your only hedge is channel diversity and scale.
 Physical retail offers distribution leverage, brand credibility, and more predictable demand.
+80% of all retail transactions still take place in stores.
+Why miss out on all that revenue?

 But once you decide to take your products from Amazon or Shopify into brick-and-mortar retail, the real questions begin: